 Parents make lots of decisions on behalf of a child: food, drink, clothing, education.
 Spiritual needs are no less important.
 When they’re older, there’s the opportunity for them to choose to take another step on the journey and make their affirmation of faith at a Confirmation Service.
 Part of the baptism service is the promise of the Christian community to support you and help you.
 You are not on your own.

-Godparents need to have been baptized (but see below).
+Godparents need to have been baptised (but see below).
 They are asked to promise that they will love and encourage the child in the Christian faith by prayer, example and teaching.
 Parents should try to find people who can make the promises sincerely.
 The minimum is one godmother and one godfather.
 If you can’t think of anyone suitable, you, the parents, can yourselves be godparents.
 It’s not convenient to have more than four godparents.

 Baptism is a sign of entering the Church family, and so traditionally the font that holds the water is found near the church entrance.

 Parents and godparents stand to declare their own faith.
 It is important to make these promises sincerely: only you can truthfully know that.
 If you can’t, then Baptism is not for you: maybe you’d prefer a service of Thanksgiving for the child and a naming ceremony.
 The choice is yours.

 Question 1: Do you turn to Christ?
 You will answer: I turn to Christ.
 This means: I want to change direction; I accept that my life needs guidance.
 I acknowledge that Jesus Christ is Lord, and I will try to follow his teaching day by day.

 Question 2: Do you repent of your sins?
 You will answer: I repent of my sins.
 This means: I'm sorry about my past mistakes, and I know that I am accountable to God for my actions and thoughts.
 I can never be perfect, but as I acknowledge what is wrong, I am forgiven.